 The first thing everyone has to know — there’s no such thing as a permanently calm puppy.
-In fact, if you notice that the energy levels and overall demeanor of your puppy are consistently low, take it to the vet.
+If you notice that your puppy’s energy levels and overall demeanor are consistently low, take it to the vet.

 Puppies are naturally energetic, curious, and playful.
 Keeping up with them is a difficult task.
 But you can’t spend your days perpetually running around after your puppy.
 While they do require a lot of attention, you can’t devote your entire day — every day — to them.
 So, what should you do?